nitinprakash96/nitinprakash96.github.io/_posts/2022-04-16-Weird-thing-about-induction.md

 2. A probable argument: would be circular.
 Circular here means that the argument uses an inductive principle to justify an inductive principle.
-While justification of one inductive principle in terms of another makes sense, but ultimately there will be (or needs to be) an inductive principle for which we can supply no non-circular justification.
+While justification of one inductive principle in terms of another is fine, but ultimately there will be (or needs to be) an inductive principle for which we can supply no non-circular justification.